dpastorgalan/personal_web/content/team/2025-Adrien/index.md

 #   Otherwise, set `slides = ""`.
 #slides: example
 ---
-Adrien participated in the MSCA-DN ForMovFluid as part of the team in the CSIC.
-He investigated the origins, pathways and properties of fluids that contributed to the formation of hydrothermal systems in key forelands regions of Pangaea.
+Adrien Duringer joined the CSIC group as a PhD candidate in the MSCA-DN ForMovFluid to work on the first version of the project #15.
+Less than one year after, Adrien Duringer chose to leave the program.
+For additional information regarding his time in the group, I would be happy to provide further details upon request.

 His research was part of the ForMovFluid MSCA-ND funded by the European Union under Horizon (HORIZON-MSCA-DN-01-101168931).